hneemann/Digital/README.md

 - Includes a simple editor for finite state machines (FSM).
 A FSM can then be converted to a state transition table and a circuit implementing the FSM (See screenshot at the [bottom](#additional-screenshots)).
 - Contains a library with the most commonly used 74xx series integrated circuits.
-- Supports generic circuits, which allows e.g. the creation of a barrel-shifter with selectable bit width.
+- Supports generic circuits.
+This allows the creation of circuits that can be parameterized when used.
+  In this way, it is possible, for e.g., to create a barrel shifter with a selectable bit width.
 - Good performance: The example processor can be clocked at 120 kHz.
 - Supports large circuits: The "Conway's Game of Life" example consists of about 2400 active components and works just fine.